Logo

 Grid-connected clean generation assets

-The objective is to deploy capital into infrastructure-grade renewable assets capable of delivering long-term value creation, measurable climate impact, and scalable development outcomes.
+The objective is to deploy capital into infrastructure-grade renewable assets capable of delivering long-term value creation for investors — with enhanced downside protection inherent to long-duration energy infrastructure — while generating measurable climate impact and scalable development outcomes, underpinned by the structural growth dynamic of African economies.

 Governance Framework